 - End Cash Bail.
 People facing charges as simple as not paying a parking ticket can face high cash requirements for bail, otherwise they will sit in jail for days, weeks, even months awaiting trial.
 This is unacceptable, especially for non-violent crimes; it is effectively punishment before even having a trial and day in court, and can ruin people's lives over nothing.
 Let's completely end cash bail.

 - Cannabis and Drug Decriminalization.
 Cannabis should not only be decriminalized, but also legalized for any use.
 Everyone currently in jail or serving a sentence for charges related to cannabis use should be released from jail and have the record expunged.
 Furthermore, drug use in general should be decriminalized; addiction should be considered a public health issue rather than a criminal issue.

-- Prison and Jail Moratorium.
+- Ban Private Prisons, and Prison and Jail Moratorium.
 We must ban private prisons, the profit motive makes a bad situation worse.
 I will oppose any new prison construction projects.
-We must decarcerate, not look for more ways to lock people up in cages.
+We must ultimately decarcerate, not look for more ways to lock people up in cages.
 Restorative justice plans instead of prison time.

-- Demilitarize Local Police and Change Training.
+- Demilitarize Local Police and Train For De-Escalation.
 Current police academy curriculum heavily emphasizes weapons training (including pistols, rifles, and shotguns) and spends comparatively little time on constitutional rights; the curriculum must be changed to emphasize human and civil rights.
 Police should be expected to focus on de-escalation, particularly when responding to calls that do not pose any immediate risk to public safety.